StarStrider23/Black-Scholes-project/README.md

 <img width="1440" height="800" alt="HE vs RF bins" src="https://github.com/user-attachments/assets/d33601bf-13f8-4c8c-a541-d20a7c926e8b" />

-Hedging error decreases as the rebalancing frequency increases, approaching zero in the limit of continuous hedging.
+Hedging error decreases as the rebalancing frequency increases and approache zero in the limit of continuous hedging.
 Residual error arises from discrete rebalancing and is amplified by higher volatility.

 ## Implied Volatility

 Computation of implied volatility by inverting the Black–Scholes pricing formula.
-Implied volatility is obtained numerically using an iterative root-finding method, such as Newton–Raphson, applied to match model prices to observed option prices.
+Implied volatility is obtained numerically using an iterative root-finding method (Newton–Raphson) applied to match model prices to observed option prices.

 The project considered Apple Inc. (AAPL) options with prices near the at-the-money (ATM) region, namely $0.9S < K < 1.1S$, with expiration date 2026-05-15, which implies that T = 28 days or T = 0.07671232876712329 years.
 The closing price at the end of the day (2026-04-15) of the simulation was $S$ = 266.42999267578125 $.
 The risk-free interest rate was 0.036119999885559084.